pavlila/lol-worlds-2025-predict/README.md

 ## Validation accuracy

 The data used is from all tournaments listed in [Used tournaments](#used-tournaments), except for Worlds 2025 Play-In and Worlds 2025 Main Event.
-The percentages are based on match win rates, and the data is split into 60% training and 40% validation sets with a random seed of 30.
+The percentages are based on match win rates, and the data is split into 60% training and 40% validation sets with a random seed of 42.

-- Decision Tree: 75.57%
+- Decision Tree: 68.42%
-- Random Forest: 76.77%
+- Random Forest: 75.00%
-- XGBoost: 80.39%
+- XGBoost: 73.68%
-- Logistic Regression: 74.96%
+- Logistic Regression: 69.74%

 ## Testing accuracy

-The data used is from Worlds 2025 Play-In and Worlds 2025 Main Event, the percentages are based on round win rates and match win rates
+The data used is from Worlds 2025 Play-In and Worlds 2025 Main Event, the percentages are based on match win rates

-- round win rates

-  - Decision Tree: x/y z%
-  - Random Forest: x/y z%
-  - XGBoost: x/y z%
-  - Logistic Regression: x/y z%

-- match win rates

 - Decision Tree: x/y z%
 - Random Forest: x/y z%
 - XGBoost: x/y z%
 - Logistic Regression: x/y z%